lfe/blog/src/_posts/2015-03-26-1111-the-hidden-origins-of-lisp-mccarthy.md

 John McCarthy was born in 1927, in the city of Boston.
 Due to difficulties finding work during the Great Depression, the family moved to New York, then finally settled in Los Angeles.
-Having establised an early aptitude and proficieny in mathematics, McCarthy skipped two years of math upon his enrollment at Caltech.
+Having established an early aptitude and proficiency in mathematics, McCarthy skipped two years of math upon his enrollment at Caltech.
 The year he received his undergraduate degree, he attended the 1948 Hixon Symposium on Cerebral Mechanisms in Behavior.
 The speakers at the symposium represented an intersection of mathematics,